Rose-STL-Lab/Zihao-s-Toolbox/README.md

 env:
   <env-key>: <env-value>

-## [required] If startup_script is not defined, the following fields are required to automatically keep your git repo up-to-date at startup
+## If startup_script is not explicitly specified, the script will automatically pull the latest git repo using ssh_host and ssh_port, and activate the default environment using conda_home and conda_env_name.
 startup_script: str
-conda_home: str
-ssh_host: str
-ssh_port: int
+conda_home: str, default to /opt/conda
+ssh_host:   str, default to gitlab-ssh.nrp-nautilus.io
+ssh_port:   int, default to 30622

-# Will override sleep-infinity when running interactive pod
+# Command for interactive pod
-server_command: str
+server_command: str, default to `sleep infinity`

 ## For CPU and Memory, the limit will be twice the requested
-gpu_count: int
-cpu_count: int
-memory: int
+gpu_count:        int, default to 0
+cpu_count:        int, in cores, default to 5
+ephermal_storage: int, in gigabytes, default to 100
+memory:           int, in gigabytes, default to 32

 ## Mount PVC to path
 volumes:
   <pvc-name>: <mount-path>

-## If image is not defined, the host are required to automatically find your project image link
-image: str
-registry_host: str
-## If your image is private and your pull secret name does not default to <project-name>-read-registry
-image_pull_secrets: str
+## Image pull related
+image:              str, default to <registry_host>/<gitlab_user>/<project_name>:latest
+gitlab_user:        str, default to <user>
+registry_host:      str, default to gitlab-registry.nrp-nautilus.io
+image_pull_secrets: str, default to <project-name>-read-registry
 ## Prefix of the names of your workloads
 prefix: str
 ## Will tolerate no-schedule taints